Other examples of this?

 Anonymous

-Quaid somehow being unsatisfied with a life where peak Sharon Stone is horny as fuck for him at all times makes me believe it's real.
+Quaid somehow being unsatisfied with a life where peak Sharon Stone is horny as frick for him at all times makes me believe it's real.

 Anonymous